garrdbyrd/MonoGame-Level-Editor/README.md

 This is made with Qt.
 This will not have its own dev diary, that is also in Pevensie.
 It can be built with cmake, edited with your favorite Qt tools.

 Disclaimer: I am extremely new to Qt and don't really know how it works.

+# To-do list
+- [ ] Create tabs so the user can edit multiple levels at once